NO Rezoning of Flushing!

 UPDATE: (3/19/2020): Due to the COVID-19 pandemic, NYC Mayor Bill de Blasio issued an executive order on March 16, 2020 freezing all ULURP processes and applications, including the SFWD rezoning proposal.
-All scheduled hearings and votes by the City and any in-person meetings, protests, and direct actions by FED UP are POSTPONED until further notice.
+All scheduled hearings and votes by the City and any in-person meetings, protests, and direct actions by FED UP are POSTPONED.

 As FED UP takes this moment as an opportunity to revisit and strengthen our mission, vision, and strategies, we encourage Flushing residents and allies to continue submitting their public comments against SFWD to the NYC City Planning Committiee (CPC).
 You can submit a public comment online here.